 Keep reading aloud

 Who says you can’t read aloud with teenagers?
-Although their daughters are 11 and 14, Seattle parent educator Sarina Behar Natkin and her husband still read to them every night.
+Although their daughters are both teens, Seattle parent educator Sarina Behar Natkin and her husband still read to them every night.
 Their daughters’ increasingly sophisticated book selections often offer a way to talk about difficult topics.
 “We can share with them things that we may not know how to talk about,” says Behar Natkin.
 “Books can give us the language we don’t have.”

 Bonus tip: Peruse these great book lists

 - “Better With Books: 500 Diverse Books to Ignite Empathy and Encourage Self-Acceptance in Tweens and Teens” by Melissa Hart.
-With 500 recommendations, this recently published book is an essential guide for every family.
+With 500 recommendations, this book is an essential guide for every family.

 - What Do We Do All Day?
 Founded by a Gen X mom, this website has more than 200 reading lists plus oodles of ideas for unplugged games.